 He is actively involved in teaching and training ROP care to retina fellows from several institutions across Chicagoland and in working to expand ROP care around the globe.
 He trains international visiting fellows in pediatric retina care, is involved in ROP service organizations, including Stop Infant Blindness in Africa (SIBA), and has lectured and organized ROP workshops in Africa, Latin American, and Asia.

-Anna Ells is a Clinical Professor of Ophthalmology, as well as Adjunct Professor, Schulich School of Engineering's Department of Electrical and Computer Engineering at the University of Calgary.
-After receiving her MD, Dr. Ells spent 3 years in military service, providing medical service in the Canadian Air Force.
-She is an active and accomplished researcher, lecturer, and teacher.
+Anna Ells is a Clinical Professor of Ophthalmology at the University of Calgary.
+After receiving her MD, Dr. Ells spent 3 years providing medical service in the Canadian Air Force.
 Her contributions to the ophthalmic literature have been extensive, authoring numerous peer-reviewed papers, textbook chapters, original articles, and scientific presentations, lecturing worldwide, most frequently as a highly acknowledged expert in ROP.

 Dr. Ells is a committee member for Stop Infant Blindness in Africa (SIBA), a project for implementing oxygen management equipment and training in ROP diagnosis and treatment in centers of excellence in Nigeria, Rwanda and Uganda.
 She also Co-chaired the IPOSC ROP Africa Symposium, the first ROP meeting in Africa and included all Sub-Saharan Africa countries.
 Dr. Ells has also developed clinical practice guidelines, has been Co-chair of the Childhood Blindness Subcommittee of the International Agency for the Prevention of Blindness in Latin America and a member of the scientific committee for the American Association for Pediatric Ophthalmology and Strabismus.